 Okay, now that you know why it’s beneficial to shift a few morning tasks to the evening, here are 10 actual things you can start doing at night to ensure a positive start to each day.

-10 Little Tasks To Do at Night to Help Guarantee a Great Morning (and Day!)
+10 Little Tasks To Do at Night to Help Guarantee a Glorious Morning (and Day!)

 - Check the weather.
 This lets you know if you need to bring an umbrella, scarf, boots, etc. And if you do, put the item by the front door.